JSdotPY/MongoDB_and_R-shiny-mongolite/README.md

 - Create a Cluster (M0 is free)
 - Klick on the three dots next to the connect button on your cluster and choose load sample dataset <br>

-Once you have done that and the cluster has finished the initialization / update:
+Once you have done that and the cluster has finished the initialization / update:<br>
-Please Adjust the connection-string to MongoDB Atlas and ensure to have loaded the sample datasets
+Please adjust the connection-string to MongoDB Atlas and ensure to have loaded the sample datasets
 ```sh
     #MongoDB
     options(mongodb = list(